Certora/Documentation/docs/user-guide/timeouts/timeouts-theory.md

 accesses lead to case splits, which are also Boolean in nature.
 On the other hand, arithmetic is resolved by specialized solvers; different algorithms are required for the linear and the nonlinear cases.

-% Note that this list of reasons is a result of experience as much as theoretical considerations, so it might be extended and refined in the future.

-%, since SMT solvers are designed to solve problems that, according to theoretical computer science, are prone to showing "exponential" runtime behavior or worse.